popeadam/Kometa/docs/defaults/show/continent.md

 Template Variables can be used to manipulate the file in various ways to slightly change how it works without having to make your own local copy.

-Note that the `template_variables:` section only needs to be used if you do want to actually change how the defaults work.
+Note that the `template_variables:` section only needs to be used if you do want to actually change how the Defaults work.
 Any value not specified will use its default value if it has one if not it's just ignored.

 ??? info "Click to expand"

     === "File-Specific Template Variables"

-        The below template variables are available specifically for this Kometa Defaults file.
+        The below Template Variables are available specifically for this Kometa Defaults File.

         Be sure to also check out the "Shared Template Variables" tab for additional variables.